goschtl/zope/Products.TransactionalMailHost/trunk/README.txt

 Note
 ====

-TransactionMailHost is not fully (yet) API compatible with the Zope MailHost implementation.
+TransactionalMailHost is not fully (yet) API compatible with the Zope MailHost implementation.
 It provides only one public method right now:

    send(message, fromaddr, toaddrs, subject, encode)